 Bon Bon Cokoladovna – We had some good hot chocolate before, but this was probably one of the best hot chocolate ever.
 It was so creamy, soft, sweet.
 Absolutely fantastic.
 It came with whipped cream and water on the side.
 Besides the hot chocolate, it has some good cakes (chocolate or not) and very good-looking bonbons.

 By the end of the afternoon, we walked back to the train station and return to Budapest.
 The train was now much fuller and we couldn’t find a cabin just for us.
-Anyway, it was still very comfortable, we like these long haul, eastern Europe trains.
+Anyway, it was still very comfortable, we like these long haul, eastern European trains.
 We are looking forward to our trans-Siberian train adventure.

 Looking for more info about Bratislava?
 Check this 24 hours in Bratislava Guide